r-lib/nanoparquet/README.md

   `UNKNOWN`.
 * Only Snappy, Gzip and Zstd compression is supported.
 * Encryption is not supported.
+* Reading files from URLs is not supported.
 * Being single-threaded and not fully optimized, nanoparquet is probably not suited well for large data sets.
 It should be fine for a couple of gigabytes.
 Reading or writing a ~250MB file that has 32 million rows and 14 columns takes about 10-15 seconds on an M2 MacBook Pro.